PravashB/01-Terraform-AWS---How-to-Start/README.md

 > **Why?**
 > - Defines which provider (AWS) and version to use.
 > - Sets the AWS region from a variable.
+We're actually not hardcoding the region.
+It's a best practice for flexibility, reusability and clean design.

 ---